-The Studio Ghibli Museum will temporarily close on February 25, 2020 and remain closed until at least March 17, 2020 to help stop the spread of the new coronavirus.
+Refunds are being offered for tickets purchased with visit dates between now and July 31, 2020.
 If you’ve already purchased tickets for these dates, the museum will offer refunds via the processes on its website.
-At present, there are no plans to reschedule those booked for future dates.
+There are no plans to reschedule those booked for future dates.

 One of the first things you need to know about Ghibli Museum is that you must buy tickets in advance–they are not sold at the museum.
 It’s one of the toughest tickets to score for foreign visitors (presumably, anyone reading this blog) due to the Ghibli Museum selling a limited number of tickets each day.
 If you’re already on your trip, we want to share that up front so this post doesn’t get you excited about something you might not be able to do.